On the Estimation of Entropy in the FastICA Algorithm: Approximations used in the fastICA Method

 We start our discussion by considering Step~1.\ of the approximations described in Section~\ref{secFastIca}.
 We prove that the distribution which maximises entropy for given values of $c_1, \ldots, c_I$ is indeed of the form~\eqref{eqf0} and thus that we indeed have $J[f_0] \leq J[f]$.

-\begin{proposition} Let $f$ be the true density of the whitened data projected in some direction (thus with zero mean and unit variance).
+\begin{proposition} Let $f$ be the density of the population-level-whitened data projected in some direction (thus with zero mean and unit variance).
 Recall $c_i$ is defined by~\eqref{eqConstraints}.
 The density $f_0$ that maximises entropy in the set

 is given by,

 for some constants $\kappa$, $\zeta$, $A$ and $a_i,\, i = 1, 2, \ldots, I$ that depend on $c_i, \, i = 1, 2, \ldots, I$.
 It follows from this that $J[f_0] \leq J[f]$. \end{proposition}